A 2-dimensional torsion theory on symmetric monoidal categories: Preliminaries

 where $\cat M$ is the underlying category, $\ten_{\cat M}$ is the tensor, $I_{\cat M}$ is the tensor unit, $a_{\cat M}$, $\ell_{\cat M}$, $r_{\cat M}$ are the associator, the left and the right unitors respectively.
 We will often simply write $(\cat M, \ten, I, a, \ell, r)$, or even just $\cat M$.
 When $\cat M$ is symmetric, we will denote the symmetric braiding by $b_{\cat M}$ (or simply $b$).

 For a monoidal functor

-we denote by $e_F$ and $m_F$ (or $e$ and $m$) the maps representing the coherence with the unit and the tensor product respectively, and we always assume they are isomorphisms (so monoidal functors for us will actually be strong monoidal functors).
+we denote by $e_F$ and $m_F$ (or simply $e$ and $m$) the maps encoding coherence with the unit and the tensor product, respectively.
+We always assume these maps to be isomorphisms.

 We denote by $\MC$ the 2-category of small monoidal categories, monoidal functors and monoidal natural transformations, and by $\SMC$ the 2-category of small symmetric monoidal categories, symmetric monoidal functors and monoidal natural transformations.
-Since these 2-categories are both strict, sometimes we will implicitly regard them as ordinary 1-categories, and no confusion should arise.
+As with any strict 2-category, we will sometimes implicitly regard $\MC$ and $\SMC$ as ordinary 1-categories, with no risk of confusion.

-In what follows, the symmetry $b$, the structure maps $a$, $\ell$ and $r$ of monoidal categories, and the coherence maps $e$ and $m$ of monoidal functors will often not be explicitly written down.
+In what follows, the symmetry $b$, the structure maps $a$, $\ell$ and $r$ of monoidal categories, as well as the coherence maps $e$ and $m$ of monoidal functors will often be omitted.